-One night, at a show, a drunk fan shouted inbetween songs, “You know what?
-You guys are hillbilly flamenco!”
+One night at a show, a drunk fan shouted inbetween songs, “You know what you guys sound like?
+Hillbilly flamenco!”
 The crowd laughed, and so did the band.
 They joked about it on stage that night, and again on the drive home.

-The next day they started to notice that they all still remembered those two words, “hillbilly flamenco”.
-It was funny, and the crowd liked it, and it also described their music well.
+The next day they all still remembered those two words, “hillbilly flamenco”.
+It was funny, and the crowd liked it, and it actually described their music well.
 So they decided to use it more often.